marcgg/marcgg.github.com/_posts/2015-06-16-code-blocks-ulysses-iii.md

 ---
 layout: post
 title: The Best Text Editor For Tech Bloggers
-description: I've been looking for the perfect editor to write blog articles and short stories.
-It's been especially hard since I have some weird needs due to the fact that I include code snippets in my articles... but I finally found Ulysses III and after a year using it I can safely say that it's amazing.
+description: I've been looking for the perfect editor to write blog articles and short stories for a while now.
+It's been especially hard since I have some weird needs due to the fact that I need to be able to include code snippets in my articles... but I finally found Ulysses III!
 blog: false
 category: blog
 tag: Writing
 ---

 I've been on a never-ending quest for the perfect tool to write blog posts and short stories.
-I've tried everything from Word to Vim, from Pages to Google Doc, from Byword to iA Writter.
+I've tried everything from Word to Vim, from Pages to Google Doc, from [Byword][1] to [iA Writter][2].

-Finally, last year I found [Ulysses III][1], and I've been hooked since then.
+Finally, last year I found [Ulysses III][3] and I've been hooked since then.
 It is a great app and I would go as far as to say that it is probably the best piece of software out there for writers.

 It might not fit everyone since it uses Markdown... however, if you're a developer with a blog, I'm fairly confident you'll love it.
 I won't get into all the features - because there are a lot.
 Instead I'll focus on what makes it great for my use when writing tech articles.

 ## Markdown Done Right

 In Ulysses, you get to write markdown.
 This means you don't need to pause to think about formatting or adding links.
 It's great.
-It also means you can feed the file to a blog engine like [Jekyll][2] and it will work right away.
+It also means you can feed the file to a blog engine like [Jekyll][4] and it will work right away.
 Double great.

 The software comes with some very simple styling.
 Titles, links and other key elements are displayed differently so you get some sense of how it's going to look and don't get lost in a huge file with no formatting.